-You might think that an insurance policy or even just a “protection plan” purchased from a storage facility will protect you in case anything happens to the things you keep there.
+You might think that an insurance policy or even just a “protection plan” purchased from a public storage facility will protect you in case anything happens to the things you keep there.

 Take New Jersey resident Scott Packwood.
 Packwood had a rental policy that covered damage to his belongings caused by fire or theft.
 When his unit was flooded, he was informed that this policy didn’t actually cover water damage.

+The bottom line?
 Flooding, landslides, and fire are big problems that every California company must prepare for.
 Unfortunately, public storage facilities are often ill-equipped to handle this kind of damage.

 Public Storage Security Goes Unattended

-Perhaps the biggest problem with public storage is that security is often limited to locks and cameras—and even those aren’t much of a deterrent, according to numerous local news reports.
+Security at public storage facilities is often limited to locks and cameras—and even those aren’t much of a deterrent, according to numerous local news reports.

 A Soldier’s Stolen Valor

 The decorated veteran’s unit had been broken into on Labor Day weekend, and he wasn’t informed until his visit to the location more than a week later.